 Graduates with a Legal Studies degree often find careers working in law firms, human resources, management, legal departments of companies and businesses, security services, retail, and education to name a variety.

-- Student Support Counsellor, Ministry of Education, Ontario
+- Economist – Ministry of Finance, Ontario

 First-year Legal Studies courses